Twenkid/DeepFaceLab-SAEHDBW/README.md

 ## News

+### 11.1.2024: Playing with DFL again

+1. Pseudo hanging
+2. "Emergent behaviior"

+**1. Pseudo hanging (delay) of nn.tf_sess_config**

-### 11.1.2024: Playing with DFL again, I recalled one TF bug and its solution when running with CUDA on my still rolling 750 Ti.
+I recalled one TF bug and its solution when running with CUDA on my still rolling 750 Ti.

 ```python
        if nn.tf_sess is None:
             print("if nn.tf_sess is None:") #ERROR HERE?
 HANGS? #13-2-2023, WHY?